ABCs of Accounting and Bookkeeping for Airbnb Investors

 When is Airbnb rental income reported on a tax return?

-You must pay taxes on your rental property income if you rent your main residence (house or apartment) for more than 14 days during the year.
+You must pay taxes on your Airbnb income if you rent your main residence (house or apartment) for more than 14 days during the year.
 This includes any money you receive for using the investment property and related services, like cleaning fees and maintenance.

 You can rent all or part of your home for less than 14 days in a year and collect rent payments tax-free.
 This rule is called the “Masters Exemption.”
 The IRS refers to it as Section 208 (a), which allows a tax break for minimal use of a dwelling space.